 In Chinese culture, an eagle and a bear together symbolize strength.
 And for the Huns, the eagle was symbolic for a ruler.
 Thus, as in Native American culture, the Chinese consider eagle feathers to have powerful qualities.
 Eagles are also associated with thunder in China, as they are in other cultures.
 Furthermore, Lei Gong, the Daoist god of thunder, is depicted as half-man, half-eagle.

 Eagle Symbolism in Japan

 For the Japanese, eagle sightings are considered to be auspicious signs.
-In a Shinto tale, the sun goddess Amaterasu hides herself in a cave, thus casting the world into total darkness.
+In one Shinto tale, the sun goddess Amaterasu hides herself in a cave, thus casting the world into total darkness.
 As she hides, evil spirits overrun the Earth.

 To lure Amaterasu out of the cave, Amenohiwashi-no-kami plays a beautiful stringed instrument.
 As he does, an eagle comes and perches on the end of the instrument, and light is brought to the world again.

-Eagles in Mongolia
+The Eagle in Mongolia

-Eagles in Aboriginal Australian Culture
+Eagle Symbol in Aboriginal Australian Culture

 Years ago, the people hunted kangaroos and cultivated yams.
 All was well until the world began to fall into chaos.
 The Boonwurrung and the other Kulin nations were in conflict.
 During this conflict, they neglected their children and the land.
 Animals were killed but not eaten, and fish were caught and killed during spawning season.
 Even the yam crop languished.
 As the chaos escalated, the sea began to rise and flood the land.